 6.2.2_1.2 Test applicability

+The requirements of this test apply to all types of NR Power Class 2 and Power Class 4 UE release 16 and forward.

-The requirements of this test apply to all types of Rel-15 PC3 devices which supports modifiedMPRbehaviour bit 0 capability (according to Annex P.1) and Rel-16 and forward PC3 devices.
+The requirements of this test apply to all types of NR Power Class 3 UE release 15 and release 16 which supports modifiedMPRbehaviour bit 0 capability (according to Annex P.1).

+The requirements of this test apply to all types of NR Power Class 3 UE release 17 and forward.

 6.2.2_1.3 Minimum conformance requirements